Last Will and Testament

 List Your Significant Assets

 Make a list of significant assets you will want to leave to your loved ones.
-Your will should state who gets what from your assets and property.
+Your last will and testament should state who gets what from your assets and property.
 It should cover all the things you own such as your home, car, cash, furniture, jewelry, and other investments.
 When listing your assets, remember you can only distribute property you own solely.
 If you are married, the jointly owned asset will not form part of your will.

 Name Your Beneficiaries